 The IRS knows that it’s easier to pocket cash and keep it hidden from the taxman than any money flowing straight into a bank account, where records are meticulously kept and regularly reviewed.

-Based on that assumption, they’re a little more quick to consider auditing someone involved in a cash-heavy occupation or the owner of a cash business if things don’t totally add up (such as reporting a low income while driving an expensive car, or paying off a mortgage you shouldn’t be able to afford).
+Based on that assumption, they’re a little quicker to consider auditing someone involved in a cash-heavy operation or the owner of a cash business if things don’t totally add up (such as reporting a low income while driving an expensive car, or paying off a mortgage you shouldn’t be able to afford).

 Conspicuously Round Numbers

 It’s easier on the eyes and the brain to round up or down when it’s tax season, but if you do it too often, it triggers an IRS audit.

 It’s fairly unlikely that they will audit you for rounding up a deductible expense of $49.75 as $50 once or twice, but if all of your reported expenses and earnings are nice, even numbers, they will begin to think that you aren’t being very accurate with your math.

 Most taxpayers are eligible for one deduction or another, but if you start to go a little haywire with the deductions – claiming large charitable donations, turning personal expenses into business expenses, claiming the total cost of renovating a portion of your home as a home office expense, and claiming that 100% of the mileage on your car was entirely for business purposes – then the IRS will get suspicious.
 An unrealistic amount of deductions triggers an IRS audit.

 Be accurate, even down to how often you use your car for business, charity, and medical moving, and how often you use it for personal use.
 And be careful with home office deductions.
 The IRS only considers a portion of your home a home office if you can prove that you use it 100% for work purposes, and nothing else.